Goal

 Transition instructions

 Plain-language rules describing when a lead should move into this stage.
-Reference collected variables with @, for example @budget or @company_size.
+Reference collected variables with

 Auto-move after no response